-Candidates are required to submit a 5-minute audio recording, which should be a reflective self-commentary on skills developed during the production process, any challenges that were overcome (technological, aesthetic or otherwise) and any observations candidates feel are relevant whilst producing their radio commercials.
+Candidates are required to submit a 5-minute audio recording.
+This should be a reflective self-commentary on skills developed during the production process, any challenges that were overcome (technological, aesthetic or otherwise) and any observations candidates feel are relevant whilst producing their creative audio stories.
 This should also highlight the skills they have developed and include observations on the creative process and the specific reasoning behind any creative decision-making.
-The candidate should also explain why their idea was the most suitable creative route to take.
+The candidate (in the role of 'story choice editor' and 'plot development editor') should also explain why their idea was the most suitable creative route to take.

-This audio presentation should be uploaded in an audio format which reflects minimum professional standards: 44.1k, 16bit Wav, AIFF, MP3 (320 Kbps) or higher.
+This audio presentation should be uploaded in an audio format which reflects minimum professional standards: 44.1k, 16bit Way, AIFF, MP3 (320 kbps) or higher.